Identify from Cropped Photo

 Users searching 'identify from cropped photo' or 'photo identifier from cropped image' want a way to recover an ID from an incomplete picture -- AI visual identification, available free in Lens App on iPhone and Android.
 One of the most common ways to identify an object from a damaged photo is using an AI visual search app.
 A cropped leaf, pet marking, coin edge, or label fragment may still contain enough visual evidence.
 Garden photos can also be checked with a dedicated plant identifier when the crop shows leaves, flowers, bark, or fruit.

 Cropped-image search compares visible pixels against known patterns, objects, and web matches.
-Many users use visual search apps when they do not know the correct words to search manually.
+With a cropped photo, visual lookup helps you identify the subject even when the usual search terms are hard to describe.
 The category comes from content-based image retrieval, a field that uses visual features rather than typed keywords; the concept is summarized by content-based image retrieval.
 Visual search adoption is also moving into mainstream shopping and discovery as more people search with images instead of text.

 Unlike Google Lens, an identify from cropped photo tool inside a multi-category scanner checks many subject types, but not details that were fully removed from the crop.